smile-plzz/News/README.md

 -   **Trending Keywords:** View a graph of the latest trending keywords.
 -   **Responsive Design:** Adapts to different screen sizes for a seamless user experience.
 -   **Loading Indicator:** Provides visual feedback while news articles are being loaded.
--   **API Fallback:** Automatically switches to an alternative news API if the primary one fails, ensuring continuous service.
+-   **API Fallback:** Automatically switches to an alternative news API (GNews, TheNewsAPI, NewsAPI) if the primary one fails, ensuring continuous service.

 ## Getting Started